takakoshimizu/trump-time/README.md

 # trump-time

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application designed to ... convert Trump times.

+Seriously though, I was just trying to make something stupid to get re-frame running making something.
+I wasn't trying to shoot for great, idiomatic code.
+Now that I can make things work, I can work on making things right.

 ## Development Mode